tommyrunner/web-loading/README.us.md

 The principle is very similar.
 For `DOM`, first we need `initLoading` to initialize the **model** that you need to render and provide custom parameters.
 Of course, this operation is not necessary, because `WebLoading` has initialized all the default data.
 At this time, the operation `WebLoading` related function is thrown.

 Starting the `WebLoading` and calling the `loading` function requires a `HtmlElement` element, which must have `children` instead of a single label element.
 When you start `WebLoading`, you will get the mounted element and add a `Canvas` in`children`.
-At the same time, the location and size of the element will be calculated and synchronized to` Canvas` for optimal display`WebLoading`will draw the specific **model** according to the` options` parameter, and the **model** mainly uses the `requestAnimationFrame` to callback and render multiple times to achieve each frame of animation.
+At the same time, the location and size of the element will be calculated and synchronized to` Canvas` for optimal display`WebLoading`will draw the specific **model** according to the` options` parameter, **In model** recursive callback rendering is mainly performed using `requestAnimationFrame` to achieve each frame of animation.

 Note: If the configuration is rendered through **html**, you will not go to the next step.